GaussianPSL: Soft partitioning for complex PSL problem: Proposed Method: GaussianPSL

-Previous research has indicated that state-of-the-art (SOTA) models perform well with convex Pareto frontiers; however, they often struggle with non-convex cases, particularly those involving discontinuities.
-For discontinuous frontiers, the standard PSL model tends to become trapped in local optima due to weak Pareto dominance.
-When PSL explores these weak regions of the frontier, the impact on the loss functions is minimal, causing the model to prematurely abandon the exploration process.
-A similar issue arises in non-convex cases, where PSL tends to oversmooth the folds of the frontier, hindering further improvements in prediction performance.

-To address these challenges, partitioning the frontier into multiple convex regions may be advantageous for the PSL model.
-Research by \cite{kerbl3Dgaussians, Huang2DGS2024} has shown that most shapes in 2D and 3D can be effectively approximated using multiple ellipsoids at varying scales and orientations.
-This approach can also be generalized to higher-dimensional spaces.
-By dividing the preference vector space into multiple ellipsoidal regions, a lightweight multi-layer perceptron (MLP) can more effectively learn local features, which can then be integrated through an additional MLP to yield final predictions.
-However, in cases where the frontier’s shape is unknown, determining the appropriate number and placement of these regions becomes challenging.
-To overcome this, we propose using multiple ellipsoids to cover the preference vector space, in combination with an Adaptive Density Control technique to dynamically manage both their number and positioning.

-The overall architecture of the proposed framework is illustrated in Fig. \ref{fig:proposed_framework}.
-The preference vector space, which represents user-defined trade-offs, is covered by multiple ellipsoids defined by Gaussian functions, as shown in Equation (\ref{eq:gs}).
-It is assumed that the closer the preference vector $\lambda$ is to the centroid of the subspace, the greater the influence that subspace has on predicting $x_\lambda$.
-Each lightweight MLP extracts latent information from its respective subspace.
-The outputs from all subspaces are then combined, weighted according to the distance between the preference vector and the corresponding ellipsoid centers, and subsequently passed into a standard PSL model for final prediction.
-The number of Gaussian subspaces is regulated by Adaptive Density Control and optimized during the backpropagation process.
+The final output of GaussianPSL is a predicted Pareto frontier, where different colors indicate the dominant partitions, corresponding to the hyper-ellipsoids and local regressors that contribute most strongly in each region.
+This visualization illustrates how distinct areas of the frontier are governed by different local models, reflecting the adaptive density control mechanism.
+As a result, the frontier is approximated in a structured, piecewise-smooth manner that captures both global trends and localized variations.

 To encourage the model to prioritize local information from the subspaces, we incorporate subspace entropy for each preference vector.
 The final loss function of the proposed framework is defined as:

-Here, $H(W_{\lambda})$ denotes the entropy computed based on the distance between the preference vector $\lambda$ and the centers of the subspaces, and $\gamma$ is a pre-defined hyperparameter.
-A higher value of $H(W_{\lambda})$ indicates larger subspaces with fewer boundaries between them, which mitigates the risk of overparameterization due to an excessive number of subspaces.
-This structure can also facilitate improved prediction of folds or disconnected regions within the frontier by leveraging contextual information from neighboring subspaces.
+Here, $H(\phi_\mathbf{\theta})$ denotes the entropy computed based on the distance between estimated decision and the centers of the subspaces, $C$ is the minimum spanning of the partition in the objective space, and $\gamma, \rho$ are predefined hyperparameters.
+A lower value of $H(\phi_\mathbf{\theta}(\lambda))$ indicates larger subspaces with fewer boundaries between them, which mitigates the risk of overparameterization due to an excessive number of subspaces, while a lower value of $C$ indicates less important regions on the frontier.